How To Swap Two Rows in Google Sheets

 - Select the third row, the original row with the Elf statistics.

-- Press the Ctrl and V buttons together.
-The end result should look like this.
+- Select row 6 then press Ctrl and V. The end result should look like this.

 There’s another way to use the Copy/Paste method.
 In this case, we’ll use the same starting point as in the first Copy/Paste method.
 Follow these steps.